Skip to main content

 Betty Price (vengeful witch spirit) and possibly other unidentified spirits

-Betty Price's ghost is described as a vengeful presence that manifests in several ways throughout the hotel.
-Guests and staff report seeing a shadowy female figure moving through the corridors, particularly in the areas near the cellar entrance.
-Her appearances are often accompanied by sudden drops in temperature and an overwhelming sense of malevolence.
-Unlike many hotel ghosts who are merely residual hauntings, Betty's spirit appears to be intelligent and interactive, suggesting she is actively aware of the living.
-Staff members have reported feeling watched when working alone, and some have experienced the sensation of cold, wet hands touching them - believed to be Betty's waterlogged spirit making contact.
-The most chilling encounters occur near the cellar, where witnesses have reported hearing the sound of desperate splashing and muffled cries echoing from below, as if Betty is still trying to escape her watery grave.
-Her curse is believed to be ongoing, with unexplained mechanical failures, sudden illnesses among staff, and general misfortune plaguing the establishment throughout its history.
+Betty Price's spirit is described as a vengeful presence manifesting throughout the hotel.
+Guests and staff report seeing a shadowy female figure in waterlogged period dress moving through corridors, particularly near the cellar entrance.
+Her appearances are accompanied by sudden temperature drops and oppressive malevolent atmospheres.
+Witnesses describe the sensation of cold, wet hands grasping at them, believed to be Betty's waterlogged spirit making contact.
+The most chilling encounters occur near the cellar, where people report hearing desperate splashing, muffled cries, and scratching sounds, as if Betty is still trying to escape her watery death.
+Staff have reported feeling watched when alone, and some guests have found wet footprints appearing on dry floors with no explanation.
+The legend states her curse continues to affect the establishment with unexplained mechanical failures and general misfortune.

 Meet Each Spirit